An Intro to Buying Bulk Beef

 So how much does bulk beef actually cost?

-We sell our bulk beef for $3.99 per pound of hanging weight.
+We sell our bulk beef for $4.25 per pound of hanging weight (and our pork for $4.00).
 To figure out how much you will pay for each pound of the beef you take home, you will have to do some math.
 Although it is difficult to give an exact cost before the cow actually arrives at the processor and is weighed, we can estimate based on averages.
 Here is an example of how to figure the cost of your take home beef.

-While $6.91/pound sounds like quite a bit more than $3.99/pound, it still actually represents significant savings over buying the same cuts of meat in a retail setting.
-In our area, buying 100% grass-fed ground beef, one of the cheapest cuts you can get, at the retail level costs anywhere from $7 to over $9 per pound.
-Grass-fed roasts and steaks can cost significantly more, even up to $25/pound.
-By purchasing a quarter, half, or whole cow, you are getting these same cuts from the same quality of animals at a much lower price.
+While $8.08/lb sounds like quite a bit more than $4.25/lb, it still actually represents significant savings over buying the same cuts of meat in a retail setting.
+In our area, buying 100% grass-fed ground beef at the retail level costs anywhere from $8 to over $9 per pound.
+Grass-fed roasts and steaks can cost significantly more, even beyond $25/pound.
+By purchasing a quarter, half, or whole cow, you are getting your choice of top level cuts from our high quality animals at a lower price.
 We recognize that the up-front investment for a quarter/half/whole cow is significant, but over time your family will not only be well-fed but will also save a substantial amount of money.

 Feel free to let us know if you have any other questions about the ordering process, and go to the Shop to reserve your order today!